-There has been always discussion on what is better for pollinating greenhouse crops, bumblebees or honeybees?
+There has long been discussion on the topic of which type of bee is best to pollinate greenhouse crops, bumblebees or honeybees?
 Historically, honey bees were used by farmers for pollinating food crops, increasingly however, other bee species are being recruited to help out.
 Today we will give you 13 reasons why you want bumblebees in your greenhouse as a main pollinator.

 Bumblebees become active at way lower temperatures (around 5°C) than honeybees, who become active at about 15-18°C. This means an extended pollinating period every season.
 However, it is very important to have plants throughout season, especially during cold periods.